jonoo407/ComfyUIMini-Redux-Floxy/README.md

 ---

-## Featured Custom Workflow: flux_floxy.json
+## 🎯 Featured Workflows & Models

+This distribution includes **7 professional workflows** optimized for different AI image generation tasks.
+All workflows are fully functional with downloadable models and validated links.

+### 🚀 **flux_floxy.json** - Premium RTX 5090 Optimized Workflow
+**Flux with Detail Daemon, face detailer, bf16 workflow**

-**🚀 RTX 5090 Optimized - Highest quality FLUX image generation using bf16 weights, detail daemon, and face detailer with variable settings (can set to 0 to disable)**
+**🔥 RTX 5090 Optimized - Highest quality FLUX image generation using bf16 weights, detail daemon, and face detailer with variable settings (can set to 0 to disable)**

 *Note: This is a custom workflow included with this fork.
 The node packs and models listed below are only required if you want to use this specific workflow.*